 Much like March and April babies, it kind of blows to be born in May.
 Scientists suspect that spring babies are set up for some unfortunate health risks throughout life, likely because of the lack vitamin D exposure in the womb during winter months.
-The good news is that this growing body of birth month research represents an effort to close health gaps.
-The bad news is that, at least for now, May babies are stuck with the following disadvantages (and occasional advantages):
+The good thing is that the growing body of birth month research represents an effort to close health gaps.
+The bad thing is that, at least for now, May babies are stuck with the following disadvantages (and occasional advantages):

 May Babies Are Kind Of Tiny